 - How you typically respond when triggered (what you do/say)

 - How these responses cause problems or act as a barrier in relationships

 Practice More Effective Responses

 While you cannot change the traumas or painful experiences that caused your abandonment issues, you can work to heal from them and change your patterns.
-Also, these old defenses and ways of coping with your fear of abandonment may have helped protect you in the past but they may be getting in your way now.
+Also, these old defenses and ways of coping with your fear of abandonment may have helped protect you in the past, but they may be getting in your way now.

-These responses might include:
+These responses might include the following:

 - Learning to have difficult conversations in calm, respectful ways.

 - Asking for and accepting help when you need it, even when it’s scary

 - Learning not to act on your fears but instead to act in ways that protect the relationships you care about most